vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import CodeBlock from '@theme/CodeBlock';
+import {vars} from '@site/static/variables.json';
 import {Config} from '@site/docs/definitions.md';
-import {vars} from '@site/static/variables.json';

 The first step in using <Config v="names.product"/> is to index a set of related documents or content into a corpus.
 Indexing a document enables you to make data available for search and retrieval more efficiently.
+The Standard Indexing API is recommended for applications where documents already have a clear and consistent structure.

-Our standard indexing transforms unstructured or semi-structured data into a format that enables the data to become easily searchable in just a couple of seconds.
+Our Standard Indexing capability transforms this structured data into a format that enables the data to become easily searchable in just a few seconds.
 We also support a variety of data formats by allowing you to specify multiple document attributes and metadata.